augustkx/VAE_learning-a-representation-for-navigation/README.md

 4. select a route by hand and calculate the loss

 First, we try to produce a straigh line in the 4 D latent space map,connecting the staring point(in the latent space) and ending point(in the latent space).
-To do this, uncomment: navi.visualise_route('passway_straight.png',points,shrink,batch_size,latent_dim) in the 1 part.
+To do this, uncomment: navi.visualise_route('passway_straight.png',points,shrink,batch_size,latent_dim) in part 1.

-It shows a path that is reasonablely short but not continuous enough for a robot to navagate automously through.
+It shows a path that is reasonable and short, but not continuous enough for a robot to navagate automously through.

 Second, we can map this created path to the reality, by fitting the reconstructed image sequence (path) with the images in the training set.
 With the nearest neighbour metric, a corresponding path in reality is constructed.
 To do this, umcomment: navi.route_reality('straight_line',original_img_size,shrink,points) in part 3. navi.visualise_route('passway_straight.png',points,shrink,batch_size,latent_dim) in part 1.